Abhi-dr/Murli-2/README.md

    - `index.html`
    - `styles.css`
    - `script.js`
-   - `murli.png` (logo image)
    - `mahabharat.mp3` (background music)

-2. For the logo, you'll need to replace the placeholder `murli.png` with an actual image.
-You can:
-   - Use the original logo from the React version
-   - Create your own logo
-   - Use a free image from a stock photo site

-3. Open `index.html` in a web browser to use the application.
+2. Open `index.html` in a web browser to use the application.
+3. Open `script.js` and add your own API Key.

 ## How It Works